Ermeline: Career

 Cardozo started off her career with the film Bhishma Pitamah under the banner of Star Films in 1922.
 The film starred actor Madanrai Vakil opposite her.
-Being the first actress of a Goan descent, she went on to feature in around sixty odd films and was fondly called as "Mary Pickford of India".
-She along with Sulochana, went on to be one of the earliest sex symbols of Indian cinema since they were overly sexualized.
+Being the first actress of Goan descent, she went on to feature in around sixty odd films and was fondly called "Mary Pickford of India".
+She, along with Sulochana, went on to be one of the earliest sex symbols of Indian cinema since they were overly sexualized.

 Cardozo is also credited as one of the earliest film artists who took stand against sexual harassment at workplace.
 A news item, "Film Star's Story; Incidents at Hill Station," which appeared in The Times of India on 15 September 1927, reported that she went to court, charging the director and chairman of the Shri Krishna Cinema Company with indecent assault.
 During the shoot of Burkhawali at Matheran, she went to the Superintendent of Police that cameraman Chaturbhai Patel and film director Kanjibhai Rathod had entered her hotel room and outraged her modesty.
 The first magistrate who tried the case found that the complaints were false and ordered her to pay Rs.
 100. A second judge reversed this judgment because he found the first magistrate to have been biased by the fact that Cardozo was an untutored woman of loose morals and bad association.

-Cardozo is often credited of giving Prithviraj Kapoor his first big break in Hindi cinema.
+Cardozo is often credited with giving Prithviraj Kapoor his first big break in Hindi cinema.
 It so happened that the actor who was originally cast as the male lead failed to appear for the shooting of the film.
 This sent the filmmaker into frenzy and he asked Cardozo to pick the leading man from the throng of people who came there to see her.
 She handpicked Prithviraj, who by then had acted in a few bit roles.
 This film was Cinema Girl which released in 1930.
 The advent of talkies posed a threat to Cardozo's career as she was not well versed with the Hindustani language.
 She was then restricted to play the role of vamps and eventually faded away from the film scene.

 Her most important film role was that of Draupadi in the 1931 mythological costume drama of the same name.
 Her other films include Zalim Jawani, Sarovar Ki Sundari, Swapna Sundari and Sharif Badmash to name a few.